dimodi/project-templates/README.md

 ### Docker Support

 The project templates provide an optional Docker setup, including `Dockerfile`, `.dockerignore`, and a Docker launch profile.
+The `Dockerfile` sets up the Telerik NuGet package source in the container.

 ## Update